velodrome-finance/sugar/readme.md

  * `decimals` - the token decimals
  * `account_balance` - the provided account/wallet balance
  * `listed` - indicates if the token was listed for gauge voting rewards
+ * `emerging` - indicates if the token is an emerging token from the launcher

 To fetch the token list this method is available: